bootphon/wordseg/README.md

-The wordseg package provides **a collection of tools for text based word segmentation** covering both algorithms, evaluation and statistics relevant for word segmentation studies.
+The wordseg package provides **a collection of tools for text based word segmentation** covering both text preprocessing, segmentation algorithms, evaluation and statistics relevant for word segmentation studies.
+It can be used from **bash** and **python**.

-The segmentation pipeline provided by wordseg is **command line oriented**.
-We provide a set of useful commands for text preparation, segmentation and evaluation than be used in conjunction to any other bash utilities.

-The wordseg commands are:

-* **wordseg-prep** prepares a text in a phonological-like form for segmentation, basically removing word separators and checking format.

-* **wordseg-gold** generates a gold text from a phonological one, replacing word separators by spaces.

-* **wordseg-\<algorithm\>** computes word segmentation on a prepared text, outputting the text with word boundaries added.
-The algorithms available are ag, dibs, dpseg, puddle and tp.

-* **wordseg-eval** evaluates a segmented text on a gold version, computing the precision, recall and f-score at type, token and boundary levels.

-* **wordseg-stats** computes basic statistics on a segmented or gold text.

 ### Copyright 2015-2017 Alex Cristia, Mathieu Bernard, Elin Larsen ###